AnicetNgrt/flore1/README.md

 ---
 ### <a name="textasset.chart"></a>📌 chart [property](#textasset-props)
+##### Description:
-Pixel data of the textAsset's building manual
+Cells data generated from the textAsset's building manual which makes printing sprites more manageable and therefore more optimised.

 ---
 # <a name="license"></a>License